LSPosed/MagiskOnWSALocal/README.md

     [Tutorial](./Custom-OpenGApps.md)
 - Where can I download MindtheGapps?

-    You can download in here [MindtheGapps](https://androidfilehost.com/?w=files&flid=322935) ([mirror](http://downloads.codefi.re/jdcteam/javelinanddart/gapps))
+    You can download from here [MindtheGapps](https://androidfilehost.com/?w=files&flid=322935) ([mirror](http://downloads.codefi.re/jdcteam/javelinanddart/gapps))

-    Note that there is no x86_64 pre-build, so you need to build it by yourself ([Repo](https://gitlab.com/MindTheGapps)).
+    Note that there is no x86_64 pre-build, so you need to build it by yourself ([Repository](https://gitlab.com/MindTheGapps/vendor_gapps)).
 - Can I switch OpenGApps to MindTheGapps and keep user data in a previous build?

-    No. You should wipe data after changing GApps brand.
-Or you will find there no GApps have been recognized.
+    No. You should wipe data after changing GApps the brand.
+Otherwise, you will find that the installed GApps are not recognized.

 ## Credits

 - [StoreLib](https://github.com/StoreDev/StoreLib): API for downloading WSA